Philly DA Krasner planning community forums on gun violence, criminal justice reform

 The office has committed to spend $1 million dollars in grants to organizations that are fighting violence in the city, and Krasner said expressions of interest are currently being accepted.
 Legally organized nonprofits will be at the front of the line to receive grants, which will be awarded in July.
 Krasner said more money could be available later this summer.

-The first community forum will be held on Monday, June 14 from 6 to 7:30 p.m. at the Church of Christian Compassion on Cedar Avenue.
-The next forum will be held on Wednesday, June 23 from 6 to 7:30 p.m. at United Muslims Masjid on S. 15th Street.
-Another is scheduled for Wednesday, July 7 from 6 to 7:30 p.m. at Triumph Baptist Church on Hunting Park Avenue.
+The first community forum will be held on June 14 from 6 p.m. to 7:30 p.m. at the Church of Christian Compassion on Cedar Avenue.
+The next forum will be held June 23 from 6 p.m. to 7:30 p.m. at United Muslims Masjid on South 15th Street.
+Another is scheduled for July 7 from 6 p.m. to 7:30 p.m. at Triumph Baptist Church on Hunting Park Avenue.

 Krasner said there will be a virtual component as well for those unable to attend in person.